 Do not approach your professor about accommodations.
-Accessibility services has the necessary expertise, and they provide full confidentiality, so your privacy is protected.
+The people at Accessibility Services have the necessary expertise, and they provide full confidentiality, so your privacy is protected.

 ACADEMIC INTEGRITY

 The University of Toronto treats cases of academic misconduct very seriously.
 Academic integrity is a fundamental value of learning and scholarship at the UofT.
 Participating honestly, respectfully, responsibly, and fairly in this academic community ensures that your UofT degree is valued and respected as a true signifier of your individual academic achievement.